 L.A.
 Co.
 Sheriff- 310-510-0174 Avalon

 For kayak campers with time constraints, take advantage of our vessel, ‘Ama’ to provide quick transportation along with your kayaks and gear to your campsite.
-Enjoy a longer day and the ease of paddling back to Avalon (with the prevailing weather behind you).
+Enjoy a longer day and the ease of paddling back to Avalon at the end of your camp trip (with the prevailing weather behind you).
 It’s the perfect way for families with young children to enjoy Catalina Island camping.
-Or, plan a two or three-day outing starting with Parson’s Landing and kayak & camp your way back to us at Descanso Beach.
+Or, rent your kayaks and have us drop you at Ripper’s Cove or Goat Harbor and kayak back to us at Descanso Beach for a good, long, one-way paddle (don’t forget your lunch!).
 We’re happy to help you make your plans, and share our knowledge of Catalina Island.